Overview

 [string]::IsNullOrWhiteSpace($ClientSecret) -or

-Write-Log -Level "ERROR" -Message "Config missing/placeholder.
-Set TenantId/ClientId/ClientSecret."
+Write-Log -Level "ERROR" -Message "Config missing or placeholder values detected.
+Set TenantId, ClientId, and ClientSecret."

 exit 1